 Frankel and her teammates haven’t forgotten.

-“We picked up right where we left off,” Frankel said.
+“We picked up right where we left off,” Frankel said heading into the NCAA championships.
 “We’re still hungry from last year.
 I think this is a continuation from last year, for me, searching for our first NCAA championship and Frozen Four appearance.”
+Unfortunately for Frankel and the Huskies, the championship dream fell short, as Wisconsin claimed a 2-1 victory in overtime on March 20.

 Frankel has also enjoyed a recent meteoric rise within the USA Hockey program.